Laser cooling of electron beams for linear colliders

-There is the second effect which leads to a decreasing of the energy spread.
-It is due to the fact that $dE/dx \propto E^2$ and electron with higher(lower) energy than average one loses more(less) than on average.
-This results in the damping: $d(\sigma_E^2)/\sigma_E^2 = 4dE/E $ (here $dE$ has the negative sign).
-We obtained the equation for the energy spread
+There is a second effect which leads to decreasing the energy spread.
+It is due to the fact that $dE/dx \propto E^2$ and an electron with higher (lower) energy than the average loses more (less) than on average.
+This results in the damping: $d(\sigma_E^2)/\sigma_E^2 = 4dE/E $ (here $dE$ has negative sign).
+The full equation for the energy spread is $d\sigma_E^2 = -aE^2dE + 4(dE/E)\sigma_E^2$, with solution